python/devguide/faq.rst

 Windows
 '''''''

 Use PuTTYgen_ to generate your public key.
-Choose the "SSH2 DSA" radio button, have it create an OpenSSH formatted key, choose a password, and save the private key to a file.
-Copy the section with the public key (using Alt-P) to a file;
+Choose the "SSH-2 RSA" radio button, set 4096 as the key size, choose a password, and save the private key to a file.
-that file now has your public key.
+Copy the section with the public key (using Alt-P) to a file; that file now has your public key.

 .. _PuTTYgen: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html